-We were elected as Group auditor by the general meeting on May 24, 2022.
-We were engaged by the supervisory board on August 11, 2022.
-We have been the group auditor of HUGO BOSS AG, Metzingen/Germany since the financial year 2022.
+We were elected as Group auditor by the general meeting on May 9, 2023.
+We were engaged by the supervisory board on October 20, 2023.
+We have been the group auditor of HUGO BOSS AG, Metzingen/Germany, without interruption since the financial year 2022.